India postpones retaliatory tariffs on US goods for a second time

 Related: India spares Harley-Davidson as it hits back at US tariffs

-India is one of several countries that President Donald Trump has repeatedly criticized for its high trade surplus with the United States.
+And India is one of several countries that President Trump has repeatedly criticized for its high trade surplus with the United States.

 The United States sold goods worth around $42 billion to India in 2016, according to US government data.
 India exported goods worth $72 billion to the United States.